-Colac Otway Shire 2015/16 Financial Report Notes to the Financial Report For the Year Ended 30 June 2016 Colac Otway Note 1 Significant account nting policies (cont.) (c) Principles of cons olidation The consolidated fir nancial statements of Council incorporate all entities controlled by Council as at 30 June 2016, and their income and expense es for that part of the reporting period in which control existed. variable returns fron activities of the entit entities over which Council has control.
-Council controls an entity when it is exposed to, or has n its involvement with the entity and has the ability to affect those returns through its power to or ty.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Coun n the date that control ceases. direct the
+(c) Principles of consolidation

+The consolidated financial statements of Council incorporate all entities controlled by Council as at 30 June 2016, and their income and expenses for that part of the reporting period in which control existed.

+Subsidiaries are all entities over which Council has control.
+Council controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Council.
+They are deconsolidated from the date that control ceases.